hidakatsuya/redmine_issue_wiki_journal/README.md

 ## Copyright

-Copyright &copy; Katsuya Hidaka.
+&copy; Katsuya Hidaka.
 See MIT-LICENSE for further details.